|

 An acceptable caretaker relative is a person who legally adopts the child, or that person's relatives, as specified above.

-Note: Once a child is adopted, the adoptive parents are legally responsible for that child's support.
-Therefore, if there is an absent parent deprivation the CW 2.1Q must be completed on the absent adoptive parent.
+Once a child is adopted, the adoptive parents are legally responsible for that child's support.
+Therefore, if there is an absent parent deprivation, the "Notice and Agreement for Child, Spousal and Medical Support" (CW 2.1 N&A) and "Support Questionnaire" (CW 2.1Q) must be completed on the absent adoptive parent.

 Relinquishment

-When a child has been relinquished, adopted or parental rights are terminated, the caretaker relative is any of the relatives specified above.
+When a child has been relinquished, adopted, or parental rights are terminated, the caretaker relative is any of the relatives specified above.

 This means that for a child who has been adopted, the caretaker relative relationship considers both the biological and adoptive relations.